 Phone: (404) 727-0794

-Gyanendra Pandey (BA, University of Delhi; D.Phil., University of Oxford)
+Gyanendra Pandey (B.A.
+Hons, University of Delhi; D.Phil., University of Oxford)

-Arts and Sciences Distinguished Professor, and Director, Colonial and Postcolonial Studies Workshop, Department of History, Emory University.
+Arts and Sciences Distinguished Professor, and Director, Interdisciplinary Workshop on Colonial and Postcolonial Studies, Emory University.

-For several years now, Pandey has been engaged in developing a dialogue between historians and social scientists working on the North and the South.
-Between 2006 and 2012, he organized a series of international, interdisciplinary workshops in India as well as at Emory around questions of marginality, subalternity and difference, and unarchived histories.
+For several years now, Pandey has been engaged in developing a dialogue between historians and social scientists working on the global North and South.
+Between 2006 and 2012, he organized a series of international, interdisciplinary workshops in Emory, as well as in India, around questions of marginality, subalternity and difference, and unarchived histories.
 Publications following from the workshops include a specially edited guest issue of the postcolonial studies journal, Interventions (2008); and three major edited anthologies, Subaltern Citizens and their Histories: Investigations from India and the USA (2010), Subalternity and Difference: Investigations from the North and the South (2011), and Un-archived Histories: the “Mad” and the “Trifling” (2014).